 Holiday Markets NYC: Upper West Side

-Every Sunday on the Upper West Side you can find Grand Bazaar NYC, the city’s largest curated market—and most distinctive.
-On Sunday, December 3rd, the market welcomes the Gifted & Talented Holiday Pop-Up by Made in NYC, an incredible source for gifts like handcrafted leather goods, jewelry, scented candles, chocolates, jams, and hot sauces, all made right here in NYC.
-On December 10, 17, and 24 enjoy the Grand Holiday Bazaar, an incredible source for handmade holiday decoration and fashion, vintage watches and collectibles, art and photography, antique silverware, handmade jewelry and furniture, and spectacular artisanal foods.
+(11/24-12/22) Every Sunday on the Upper West Side you can find Grand Bazaar NYC, the city’s largest curated market—and most distinctive.
+On Sundays from Nov.
+24-Dec.
+22, enjoy the Grand Holiday Bazaar, an incredible source for handmade holiday decoration and fashion, vintage watches and collectibles, art and photography, antique silverware, handmade jewelry and furniture, and spectacular artisanal foods.
+This year they'll have a German stand selling authentic German sausages, hot glühwein (an alcohol-free version of mulled wine), and hot chocolate.
+Shopping form 150+ local independent artisans and dealers never felt this good as 100% of Grand Bazaar NYC's profits benefit over 4,000 local public school children.

 Holiday Markets NYC: Times Square

 The seasonal Gifted TSQ MKT holds down a prime spot on Broadway along the 43rd/44th Street plaza in Times Square.
-A curated group of 16 vendors, all of whom got their starts in NYC and bring the spirit of New York, are set up here through December 23rd, 11am to 9pm seven days a week.
+A curated group of more than a dozen vendors, all of whom got their starts in NYC and bring the spirit of New York, are set up here 11am-9pm, seven days a week.
 Buzzy gift possibilities include Limegreen, all-natural multi-use skincare products, and legendary bookstore The Strand.
-Don't miss WovenWell, whose lovely, reasonably priced items (see above) reflect the work of artisans from all over the world.
-Do good while checking off your shopping list: 20% of all proceeds are donated to worthy charities like Housing Works, The Jed Foundation, Daniel's Place, and The Ankaful Psychiatric Hospital.

 Holiday Markets NYC: Columbus Circle

-Nestled into a corner of Central Park, in the shadow of the glittering Time Warner Center, the Columbus Circle Holiday Market may be the most festive New York holiday market of of all.
-Horse-drawn carriages clip clop past, and if you're still hungry after browsing the market’s 100 vendors, you can indulge in a Michelin-starred dinner at neaby Jean Georges or Per Se.
-Open Nov.
-28-Dec.
-24.
+Nestled into a corner of Central Park, in the shadow of the glittering Time Warner Center, the Columbus Circle Holiday Market, now in its 15th year, may be the most festive New York holiday market of of all.
+Horse-drawn carriages clip clop past, and if you're still hungry after browsing the market’s 100 vendors, you can indulge in a Michelin-starred dinner at nearby Jean Georges or Per Se.
+Open Dec.
+4-Dec.
+24, Monday-Saturday, 10am-8pm, Sunday, 10am-7pm.

 Holiday Markets NYC: Turnstyle Holiday Market

-Turnstyle is NYC's first and only retail and culinary market, located in the NYC subway!
-It will showcase 18 of the city’s best independent merchants, who will welcome holiday shoppers and sell alongside Turnstyle’s 38 permanent tenants.
-The market is located under Columbus Circle in the subway corridor between 57th Street and 8th Avenue, and will be open from November 15-December 31st from 11am - 8pm, 7 days a week.
+Turnstyle is NYC's first and only retail and culinary market located in the NYC subway!
+It will showcase 18 of the city’s best independent merchants for holiday retail, who will welcome holiday shoppers and sell alongside Turnstyle’s 38 permanent tenants.
+The market is located under Columbus Circle in the subway corridor between 57th Street and Eighth Avenue.

 Holiday Markets NYC: Grand Central